 That philosophy paid off.
 After graduating with an MBA from Harvard Business School in 2001, Chao rose through the ranks of Foremost Group, a New York-based, privately held shipping company started by her father, Dr. James S.C.
 Chao, and mother, Ruth Mulan Chu Chao, in 1964.

-In 2018, she was named chairman and chief executive officer of the company, overseeing the management and operations of a dry bulk fleet of five million DWT.
+In 2018, she was named Chair and Chief Executive Officer of the company, overseeing the management and operations of a dry bulk fleet of five million DWT.

 Chao realizes, of course, that not everyone receives the kind of support she and her sisters did growing up. “[That] is why I like to speak publicly about the role of women in business.
 I do think there’s a gender gap that’s represented not only in shipping but in business as whole, as well as a pay gap that goes along with that.
 It needs to be talked about more.”